Non-Archimedean and motivic stationary phase formulas: The motivic case

-With assumption \ref{it:convol}, we deduce that $\LL^{-\alpha n}\varphi(z, K)_{\S(x, z, K)} = \LL^{-\alpha n}\varphi(x, K)_{\S(x, z, K)}$ and so $\varphi(z, K)_{\S(x, z, K)} = \varphi(x, K)_{\S(x, z, K)}$ by multiplying by $\LL^{\alpha n}$. \end{proof}
+With assumption~\ref{it:convol}, we deduce that $\LL^{-\alpha n}\varphi(z, K)_{\S(x, z, K)} = \LL^{-\alpha n}\varphi(x, K)_{\S(x, z, K)}$ and so $\varphi(z, K)_{\S(x, z, K)} = \varphi(x, K)_{\S(x, z, K)}$ by multiplying by $\LL^{\alpha n}$. \end{proof}

-\begin{definition} Let $\varphi \in \Inte(h[n, 0, 0])\exp$ be an integrable function on $h[n, 0, 0]$.
-The function $\varphi$ is said to be \emph{locally constant} if there exists a definable constant $\alpha$ of~$h[0, 0, 1]$ such that the equivalent conditions of Proposition \ref{prop:SB-eval} are satisfied. \end{definition}
+\begin{defi} Let $\varphi$ be a function of $\Inte(h[n, 0, 0])\expe$.
+The function $\varphi$ is said to be \emph{locally constant} if there exists a definable constant $\alpha$ of~$h[0, 0, 1]$ such that the equivalent conditions of Proposition~\ref{prop:SB-eval} are satisfied. \end{defi}

-\begin{proposition} The product of two Schwartz-Bruhat functions on an open definable subassignment $\Omega \subset h[n, 0, 0]$ is a Schwartz-Bruhat function. \end{proposition}
+\begin{prop} The product of two Schwartz--Bruhat functions on an open definable subassignment of $h[n, 0, 0]$ is a Schwartz--Bruhat function. \end{prop}

 \begin{proof} We denote $i \colon \Omega \to h[n, 0, 0]$ the inclusion morphism.
-We use the fact that the map $i_!$ is a ring morphism and we apply \cite[Proposition 2.27]{Raibaut}. \end{proof}
+We use the fact that the map $i_!$ is a ring morphism and we apply~\cite[Proposition 2.27]{Raibaut}. \end{proof}